 What is Cardboard?

-Cardboard is a general term often used interchangeably with paperboard, but in packaging, it typically refers to single- or double-layered sheets of paperboard.
+Cardboard is a broad term often used interchangeably with paperboard.
+In packaging, it typically refers to thick, single or double-ply paperboard.

 Key Characteristics

-- Thicker compared to cardboard, but lighter than corrugated cardboard.
+• Thicker than chipboard, but more flexible than corrugated cardboard.

 What is Corrugated Cardboard?